DARPA-ASKEM/terarium-docs/docs/modeling/stratify-model.md

 ![](../img/models/stratify-notebook.png)

-??? list "Open the Stratify model wizard"
+??? list "Open the Stratify model notebook"

     - Click **Notebook**.

 #### Prompt the AI assistant to stratify a model

-The Transform dataset AI assistant interprets plain language to answer questions about or stratify your model.
+The Stratify model AI assistant interprets plain language to answer questions about or stratify your model.

 ???+ tip